 The Company has an agreement with an unconsolidated affiliate to provide management and administrative services, as well as sharing of space.
-For the three months ended March 31, 2011 and March 31, 2010, management fee income from the unconsolidated affiliate amounted to approximately \$27,000 and \$27,000, respectively.
+For each of the three months ended March 31, 2012 and March 31, 2011, management fee income from the unconsolidated affiliate amounted to approximately \$27,000.

 License fees consist primarily of franchise revenues from independently owned model agencies that use the Wilhelmina trademark name and various services provided to them by the Wilhelmina Companies.
-During the three months ended March 31, 2011 and March 31, 2010, license fees totaled approximately \$38,000 and \$45,000, respectively.
+During the three months ended March 31, 2012 and March 31, 2011, license fees totaled approximately \$66,000 and \$38,000, respectively.

 The Company has entered into product licensing agreements with clients.
 Under these agreements, the Company earns commissions and service charges and participates in sharing of royalties with talent it represents.
-During the three months ended March 31, 2011 and March 31, 2010, revenue from these licensing agreements totaled approximately \$268,000 and \$225,000, respectively.
+During the three months ended March 31, 2012 and March 31, 2011, revenue from these licensing agreements totaled approximately \$240,000 and \$268,000, respectively.

-Other income includes the following: mother agency fees that are paid to the Company by another agency when the other agency books a model under contract with the Company for a client engagement; fees derived from participants in the Company's model search contests; and television syndication royalties and a production series contract.
-In 2005, the Wilhelmina Companies produced the television show "The Agency" and in 2007 the Wilhelmina Companies entered into an agreement with a television network to develop a television series titled "She's Got the Look", which recently completed its third season on the network channel TV Land Prime.
-The television series documents the lives of women competing in a modeling competition.
-The Wilhelmina Companies provided the television series with the talent and the "Wilhelmina" brand image, and will agree to a modeling contract with the winner of the competition, in consideration of a fee per episode produced, plus certain fees, as defined.
+Other income includes fees derived from participants in the Company's model search contests and sponsors of such contests, television syndication royalties and a production series contract.
+In 2005, the Wilhelmina Companies produced the television show "The Agency" and in 2007 the Wilhelmina Companies entered into an agreement with a television network to develop a television series titled "She's Got the Look", which, in 2010, completed its third season on the network channel TV Land Prime.
+The television series documented the lives of women competing in a modeling competition.
+The Wilhelmina Companies provided the television series with the talent and the "Wilhelmina" brand image, and agreed to a modeling contract with the winner of the competition, in consideration of a fee per episode produced, plus certain fees, as defined.